draumaz/butterfly/README.md

 - If you're compiling on macOS or musl-based Linux, remove the ```-ltinfo``` line from the Makefile.

+#### If you encounter anything in your builds that feel like bugs, report them and I'll fix it as soon as possible!

 # Acknowledgments

 catboy6969 - playtest, game design, armv8 testing